yxycman/terragrunt_with_eks/README.md

 # terragrunt_with_eks
-Docker image for EKS deployment with Terragrunt
+Docker image for EKS deployment with AWSCLI, Terragrunt, Terrafrom and kubectl